Details View

 Extension API Reference

-The extension definition object passed by the extension to the register() function defines the detailSidePanel namespace.
+The extension definition object passed by the extension to the register() function defines the detailSidePanel namespace and may optionally define the headerMenu namespace.

 detailSidePanel namespace